These guidelines provide examples for how to implement requirements related to changing disclosure options for joint accounts.

 Data holders must provide joint account holders with a disclosure option management service.
 This service must allow joint account holders to:

-Consent Management is the final stage of ‣.
+Consent Management is the final stage of The Consent Model.
 This is a high level example of the relationship between Consent Management and Account permissions.

-Consent Management is the final stage of ‣.
+Consent Management is the final stage of The Consent Model.
 This is a high level example of the relationship between Consent Management and Account permissions.

 The guidelines in this section focus on changing to a non-disclosure option in accordance with rule 4A.7, and obtaining agreement on change to a less restrictive disclosure option with accordance to rule 4A.8.